 Pros

-Insightly's CRM tool offers a simple interface for users to leverage powerful workflows and reporting capabilities.
-Its relationship linking feature makes it easy to understand how customers are connected to larger companies, teammates, and opportunities.
+Insightly’s CRM system offers a simple interface for users to leverage powerful workflows and reporting capabilities.
+Its relationship linking feature makes it easy to understand a customer’s relationship to larger companies, teammates, and opportunities.
 Users also benefit from to-do lists, email reminders, and other project management features that can all be linked to contact records, opportunities, projects, and individual emails.
 Individual tasks and projects can also be assigned and monitored by other users, which is a valuable feature for sales managers.
 This helps ensure all prospects are contacted in a timely manner and receive follow up when necessary.
+Insightly CRM also offers a free CRM app.

 Cons